 The outsole is made from a durable rubber material which is designed to deliver durability and traction.
 The outsole design is sturdy enough to make the shoe last longer.

-The Altra Escalante 1.5 has a fully-cushioned Zero Drop midsole.
+The Altra Escalante 1.5 has a fully-cushioned Zero Drop midsole, same as the Altra Torin 3.0.
 With the Zero Drop platform, the heel and forefoot are placed on the same distance from the ground.
 This design is to promote proper foot movement.
 It also reduces impact throughout the gait cycle.

 To give runners a soft yet responsive cushioning, Altra makes use of the Altra Ego midsole compound.
 This material is described as a dual-nature midsole cushioning.
 It is focused on providing a more responsive and bouncier underfoot feel.
 It also aims to deliver consistent and durable cushioning throughout the run.